Antioquia Department: 16th to the 21st centuries

-Due to its geographical isolation (as it is located among mountains), Antioquia suffered supply problems.
+Due to its geographical isolation, being located among mountains, Antioquia suffered supply problems.
 Its topography did not allow for much agriculture, so the city became dependent upon trade, especially of gold and gin for the colonization of new land.
 Much of this trade was due to reforms passed after a 1785 visit from Juan Antonio Mon y Velarde, an inspector of the Spanish Crown.
 The Antioquia became colonizers and traders.

 The department was hard hit by the Colombian conflict, with 30,000 people missing between 1997 and 2005.

 The Wall Street Journal and Citi announced in the year 2013 that Medellín, the capital of the Department of Antioquia, is the winner of the City of the Year competition, a global program developed in partnership with the Urban Land Institute to recognize the most innovative urban centers.
 Medellín was ranked above the other finalists, Tel Aviv and New York City.